 The lowlands, plateaus and mountains of Romania and Bulgaria form the Lower Basin of the River Danube.
 Finally, the river divides into three main branches, forming the Danube Delta, which covers an area of about 6,750 km².

 The Upper Danube has a rapid current of between 8 and 9 km/hour, due to the pronounced gradient of the river bed.
-Its tributaries bring flow from the northern side of the Alps as wel as out of the southern side of the Central European Highlands.
+Its tributaries bring in flow from the northern side of the Alps as well as drawing in flow from the southern side of the Central European Highlands.
 Depths vary from 1 to 8 metres.

 The river finally divides into three main branches near Tulcea in Romania, some 80 km from the sea, forming a delta extending over an area of about 6,500 km².